 Finally, we mentioned earlier that what you add to your caffeinated beverages could affect anxiety as well.
 Refined sugars can be harmful to the body, so sodas and heavily sugared caffeinated drinks may not be ideal.

 All of these could potentially link caffeine and anxiety, as well as coffee and anxiety, but none of them are evidence that coffee causes generalized anxiety – only that there are reasons that others may subjectively report anxiety while on caffeine.

 Choosing Whether or Not to Drink Coffee

 Those that live with anxiety deal with a considerable amount of stress every day.
 That stress can have a powerful effect on day to day living, and those that suffer from that level of anxiety should consider everything they can to improve their quality of life.

 If this means you want to try cutting out caffeine from your diet, then you should cut caffeine from your diet.
 The potential anxiety benefits of caffeine are mild at best, and people react differently to different dietary changes, so it may be worthwhile quitting caffeine and seeing if your anxiety feels like it is decreasing.

-Nevertheless, research has yet to show a strong link between coffee and anxiety, and other research seems to show the opposite effect – that not only does caffeine not effect anxiety, it could benefit it as well.
-As long as you're limiting your caffeine consumption to healthy levels and not suffering from panic attacks, there's little reason to believe that you need to stop drinking that next cup of coffee.
+Nevertheless, research has yet to show a strong link between coffee and anxiety, and other research seems to show the opposite effect – that not only does caffeine not affect anxiety, it could benefit it as well.
+As long as you're limiting your caffeine consumption to healthy levels (no more than 400mg per day) and not suffering from panic attacks, there is little reason to believe that you need to stop drinking that next cup of coffee.